So you want to start a startup? Want to know more about SaaS development?

 of non-technical co-founders looking for technical co-founders and the only technical co-founder you spoke to was either disinterested or disinteresting.

-You now decide you don't want to give equity in your immensely valuable idea away to someone that you don't know
+You now decide you don't want to give equity in your immensely valuable business idea away to someone that you don't know

 and have mobilised your savings to invest in paid development.
 You are now in your "Outsource SaaS Product" development phase.